 |Minimum tank size||20 gallons|

-Pretty much the only Killifish you should pair with a Crayfish is the Golden Wonder Killifish.
+The only Killifish you should pair with a Crayfish is the Golden Wonder Killifish.
 Golden Wonder Killifish are decently sized and stick to the surface.
-These fish are often too fast and remain towards the surface to avoid becoming Crayfish food.
+They are often too fast and remain near the surface to avoid becoming Crayfish food.

-If you want a Golden Wonder Killifish, you need to be careful about any other fish you add to the tank.
-Golden Wonder Killis will snack on smaller fish that hang out at the top of the surface.
+If you want a Golden Wonder Killifish, you must be careful about the other fish you add to the tank.
+Golden Wonder Killis will snack on smaller fish hanging out near the top of the surface.

 |Size||1–5 inches, depending on Danio type|